dog allergy symptoms

 Is there a one-size-fits-all treatment for your pet’s allergies?

-Answer: Unfortunately, no – and getting allergies under control may prove more difficult for certain pets.
+Answer: Unfortunately, no — and getting allergies under control may prove more difficult for certain pets.
 If your BFF has allergies, connect with your veterinary team and start a pet-specific treatment plan.
-Medical treatments include allergy medications, allergy shots, and nasal sprays.
+Medical treatments include allergy medications, allergy shots, shampoo, coat conditioners, and food trials.
 In some cases, a referral to a board-certified veterinary dermatologist may be helpful.

 Is it true that antibiotics are a quick fix for itchy pets?

-Answer: No, not all itchy pets need antibiotics, and your veterinary team will perform diagnostic tests that could save you from administering a medication your pet may not need.
-In some situations, like fungal infections, antibiotics can actually make things worse.
-Your local Banfield veterinary team can catch flare-ups early and reduce the severity of chewing, scratching, and other trauma than might require antibiotics.
+Answer: No. Not all pet itching is caused by a bacterial infection, so antibiotics would be ineffective.
+Your veterinary team will perform diagnostic tests that could save you from administering a medication your pet may not need.
+In some situations, like fungal infections, anti-fungal medication can actually make itching worse.
+Your local Banfield veterinary team can help treat flare-ups early to reduce the severity of chewing, scratching, and other trauma than might require antibiotics.